evieran/CS50-Assignments-Solutuons/final_project/README.md

 # Features
 ## User Registration and Authentication:
 New users can register for an account and login to use the application.

 ## Thought Input:
 Users can input their thoughts or statements.

 ## Distortion Identification:
 The application analyzes the thoughts and identifies common cognitive distortions such as “black-and-white thinking”, “overgeneralization”, or “catastrophizing”.

 ## Explanation and Education:
 When a cognitive distortion is identified, the application provides an explanation and information on how it might negatively affect emotions or behavior.

 ## Reframing Suggestions:
 Suggests more balanced or rational ways to think about situations.

+## User Progress Tracking:
+The Cognitive Distortion Identifier also keeps track of the types of distortions you frequently encounter, and records them.
+This allows you to observe patterns and trends over time, which is incredibly insightful.

 ## Daily Tips:
 Users receive daily affirmations and positive reinforcement to encourage personal growth and development.

 ## Challenge of the Day:
 Each time users visit the main page, they can receive a random challenge designed to motivate positive actions and thoughts.